XRPLF/xrpl-dev-portal/content/tutorials/get-started/set-up-secure-signing.md

 As always, follow industry-standard practices for securing your machines, such as using a firewall, anti-virus, appropriate user permissions, and so on.

 **Warning:** This configuration comes with the additional downside that anyone on the LAN can sniff traffic between your machines, potentially gaining access to your secret keys.
 Do not use this configuration on a network that may have strangers on it.
-For example, on the LAN at a colocation facility or cloud hosting, other customers may be able to get access to the traffic between your machines.
+For example, on the LAN at a colocation facility or cloud host, other customers may be able to get access to the traffic between your machines.
 If you employ several developers sending test transactions, you could run one `rippled` machine for your whole office, while the developers use cheaper hardware, but any user on your office network could potentially use a packet sniffer to get access to developers' secret keys.

 To use this configuration: